NithyaNingegowda/actuator-cucumber-demo/README.md

 1. Customisation of Spring Boot health endpoints
 2. Cucumber testing against those endpoints
 3. Spring wired cucumber tests
-4. Spring Profile driven target urls for the test suite to use
+4. Spring property driven target urls for the test suite to use
 5. Binding of cucumber tests to Maven with the failsafe plug-in rather than the surefire plug-in

 ###### Customisation of Spring Boot health endpoints